Raising baby chicks isn't hard and with just a little help, even your kids could take the lead in caring for your new fluffy baby chicks.

 A brooder is a box or bin where the chicks will be safe and warm.
 They need a lot of heat until either the weather is hot, or they’ve lost their chick down and grown their feathers (usually around 6 weeks of age).

-They will also need free access to food and water
+They will also need free access to chicken food and clean water

 Supplies Needed for a Baby Chick Brooder